sueouu/All-About-Ling/README.md

 # Neurolinguistics Research Proposal I

-The Impact of Bilingualism on the Metalinguistic Awareness Developments of ASL-English
+The Impact of Bilingualism on the Metalinguistic Awareness Developments of ASL-English Children